 It’s always a good idea to have more food on hand than you think you’ll need.
 Especially in the case of food photography.

-You may not be able to get a straight edge on that slice of cake or the crust on your pie might crumble and fall apart.
+You may not be able to get a straight edge on that slice of cake.
+Or the crust on your pie might crumble and fall apart.
 If you have extra on hand, it can save you a big headache.

-Have an object that is similar in size and colour to your subject to act as a stand-in while you adjust your set and lighting.
+Have an object that is similar in size and color to your subject to act as a stand-in while you adjust your set and lighting.
 This will ensure that everything is in place when your dessert is camera ready.

 For example, a wad of crumpled up red tissue paper can make a great substitute for your raspberry sorbet.

-Best Light for Photographing Desserts
+3. Set the Light for Photographing Desserts

 Common advice is to shoot food with natural light because it’s “better”.
 This isn’t true.
 Pro food photographers use artificial light all the time and are paid to take awesome images.